 This is one of the cult favourite skincare product loved by sensitive skin types.
 Cetaphil Gentle Skin Cleanser is a Dermatologist-Recommended cleanser for dry and eczema-prone skin types.
 I got this during the winter months when my skin was more on the combination & drier side.
 Read on to know my thoughts on this much-raved cleanser.

 Cetaphil Gentle Skin Cleanser is a mild, non-irritating formulation that soothes skin as it cleans.
 In fact, it’s gentle enough for a baby’s delicate skin.
 Designed specifically to work for all skin types, it is a simple, yet highly effective way to care for your skin.

-As you can see, this has Sodium Lauryl Sulphate (SLS) , a foaming ingredient which is known to irritating and striping on the skin.
+As you can see, this has Sodium Lauryl Sulphate (SLS), a foaming ingredient that is known to irritating and striping on the skin.
 But this cleanser barely foams up, it is neither drying on the skin due to its formulation.
-SLS forms the 3rd ingredient and before that we have fatty alcohols – Cetyl Alcohol which is an emollient that provides moisture to the skin and Propylene Glycol which is a humectant that retains moisture.
+SLS forms the 3rd ingredient and before that, we have fatty alcohols – Cetyl Alcohol which is an emollient that provides moisture to the skin, and Propylene Glycol which is a humectant that retains moisture.
 It also has Stearyl Alcohol which is yet another emollient fatty alcohol.
 (P.S: Fatty Alcohols are much different than Drying Alcohols in skincare and are not as bad as one might think).
 Apart from that, the cleanser has two of the controversial paraben preservatives.

 Overall analysing the ingredients, it doesn’t really have “to-die-for” skin-beneficial ingredients.
 But the cleanser has more moisturizing ingredients than cleansing agents.
 That’s the reason why the cleanser is very gentle despite containing SLS.